HewlettPackard/dlcookbook-dlbs/docs/docker/install_docker.md

 sudo groupadd docker             # Add the docker group if it doesn't already exist. sudo gpasswd -a ${USER} docker   # Add the connected user "${USER}" to the docker group.
-Change the user name to match your preferred user. sudo service docker restart      # Restart the Docker daemon. newgrp docker                    # Either do a newgrp docker or log out/in to activate the changes to groups.
+Change the user name to match your preferred user. sudo service docker restart      # Restart the Docker daemon. newgrp docker                    # Either do aÂ newgrp dockerÂ or log out/in to activate the changes to groups.
 ```

 ## Setting up proxy server